individual-brain-charting/public_protocols/mtt/mtt_protocol/randomization/README.md

-## Script to generate the inputs for the IBC protocol on mental time travelling
+## Script to generate the randomized input-trials for the IBC protocol on mental time travel

 Author: Ana Luisa Pinho
 e-mail: ana.pinho@inria.fr